Flow-CS196/Flow-CS196.github.io/README.md

 Saving and Loading

   Saving will save a project file with an assigned name locally on your computer.
 Use the load button to retrieve that file for editing or later use.

+Scrolling

+  The working area is bigger than it initially seems: It is infinite.
+You can scroll around by dragging the empty space, and create as much space as you need for your project.

 Things You Shouldn't Do